Lowering insulin’s cost becomes political football

 “Those differences help explain why insulin has become a symbol of the high cost of American health care,” according to RAND researchers.
 “Its prices have shot up in recent years, for reasons that are opaque at best, with those who can least afford it often paying the most.
 Reining in those prices has become the rare political cause embraced by Democrats and Republicans alike.”

-More than 37 million Americans — or more than 10 percent of the U.S. population — have diabetes, according to the Centers for Disease Control and Prevention.
+More than 37 million Americans — or more than 10% of the U.S. population — have diabetes, according to the Centers for Disease Control and Prevention.
 More than 8.4 million of them rely on insulin to manage symptoms and prevent life-threatening complications.

 In 2020, there were more than 248,000 adults living with diabetes in Iowa, according to the Iowa Public Health Tracking Portal.
 In Iowa, total direct medical expenses for those diagnosed with diabetes was estimated at $2 billion in 2017, according to the American Diabetes Association.